mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

-A group of Player Characters could find themselves with some additional time outside of the normal gaming window, especially in a group that has a few mercenaries waiting around for their non- merc allies to be done with their activities.
+A group of Player Characters could find themselves with some additional time outside of the normal gaming window, especially in a group that has a few mercenaries waiting around for their non-merc allies to be done with their activities.
 If a Referee wishes to do so, these mercenary characters could take on a short ticket in order to make some money while they wait.